ranrosenzweig/kafka-python-demo/README.md

 This demo is a simple backend app for ordering food, implemented on python and using kafka as event driven platform.<br/>
 <br/>
 Services included:
-1. Food Ordering Client - responsible to generate food orders by the user (not implemented)
+1. **Food Ordering Client** - responsible to generate food orders by the user (not implemented)
-2. Orders - responsible to get the orders from the clients, create event and send to the system.
+2. **Orders** - responsible to get the orders from the clients, create event and send to the system.
-3. Transaction - responsible to get orders, provide a confirmation and send new event back to the system.
+3. **Transaction** - responsible to get orders, provide a confirmation and send new event back to the system.
-4. Analytics - responsible to get insights from the orders like total orders that been sent and total revenue status.
+4. **Analytics** - responsible to get insights from the orders like total orders that been sent and total revenue status.
-5. Email - responsible to send emails to the users once the order has been confirmed.
+5. **Email** - responsible to send emails to the users once the order has been confirmed.

+#### HL diagram:
 ![! kafka-python-demo](https://github.com/ranrosenzweig/kafka-python-demo/blob/main/doc/img/diagram.png)

 #### pre-requisites, install kafka-python package: